 The tuition for this course is $300.
-A pro-rated refund can be made only if the registrant requests this before the Monday of the third week.
+A pro-rated refund can be made only if the registrant requests this before the third week.
 But we will have to charge $25 to cover our bank expenses in processing this.
 And a $25 cost-of-handling fee will also be deducted to pay for the extensive clerical work that involves.
 Please note there will be no refunds for anyone leaving the course after that.
 We will all be committed to working hard and completing the course, together.

 Effective counselors must be able to explain things clearly, and simplify the client’s perceptions so they can be more easily dealt with and re-shaped.
-Developing appropriate strategies requires sharp focus on the presenting problems.
+Developing appropriate counseling strategies requires sharp focus on the presenting problems.
 Our homework essay assignments teach and develop that skill.
 Unfortunately, some very well-intended students lack that particular aptitude, and they are unable to pass the course.
 We regret this, but the APLB’s standards were established and implemented to ensure excellence in pet bereavement counseling.
 This course is not for everyone.

 The five weeks of training are not easy.
 On average, 8-10 hours of study and work are needed, for each week’s assignment.
 But some of our learners get so motivated that they put in even more time in preparation.
 Our students must have the self-discipline needed to be able to focus clearly on only what is being specifically asked for.
 And they must be able to write without any digression from those points.
 All the answers can be found in the assigned readings.

 Other than these conditions there are no formal requirements, such as prior training or counseling experience.
 Again, it requires reasonable skill in writing focused essay answers, and a capacity and willingness to learn and meet our demands for excellence.
-Each applicant will be sent a short qualification form to assure this.
+Each applicant will be sent a short qualification form to try to assure this.

 If you need additional communication and clarification beforehand, please feel free to contact Dr. Sife at firstname.lastname@example.org.
 To be eligible, we suggest that you join us and get the book, now, and are better prepared when the next class begins.
 The Fourth Edition of The Loss of a Pet can be easily obtained by going to the Bibliography Page on our website, and clicking on that title.
 You will be connected directly to Amazon.com, with the book already highlighted, for your convenience.